A Stir About Christmas

 Don’t get drawn into expensive gifting just because it is expected or you think it is.
 Manage those expectations for yourself and others by stating you have a budget this year or by suggesting a Kris Kindl approach to family gifting.

 Spend time with the people that bring positive energy to your life and limit your time with those that drain yours.
 Try this the rest of the year too!
+Here is an exercise to help you work this out.

 Despite an initial stimulant effect, alcohol is a depressant, slowing down brain function and neural activity.
 The side effects of alcohol consumption can induce anxiety, stress and precipitate depression.
 It can also precipitate behaviour changes through reducing inhibitions.
 Limit your own consumption or your exposure to those that become aggressive or offensive with alcohol.
 Bad behaviour at the work do is always remarked on and may have damaging consequences if recorded on social media.
 As an observer, you don't have to help but consider not doing harm either.
 The food excesses of Christmas are a challenge for those with an eating disorder and a healthy navigation strategy needs some thought and support in advance.

 If things become too difficult, don’t struggle alone and seek professional help and support.
 Keep in mind that the advertising hype and images of a perfect Christmas are a work of fiction – don’t let it be your Christmas blueprint!
 Remember the nativity scene that Christmas celebrates – it was very basic and simple but still special.
 Keep active over the holidays, get out in the fresh air and enjoy what nature has to offer this time of year.
+Take time to relax and unwind and if you need help with that, try our Mind Down© podcast available here.

 Wishing you a peaceful Festive Season!